timucini/MLB-DeepLearning-Project/README.md

 # **2. Download input data**
 To use this project you need to download the relevant Data and copy it into the project.
 1. Download data at: https://drive.google.com/file/d/1V7930l90B4TaQzYJcEFQGuNY-eWHDEmF/view?usp=sharing
-2. Add folger "Input" to you project-root
+2. Add folder "Input" to you project-root
-3. Copy downloaded csvs into Input-Folder
+3. Copy downloaded csvs from Input-Folder into Input-Folder in project-root

 # **3. Merge Data**
 1. To merge the relevant data open mlb.aio.py and run the script